cjdunteman/cjdunteman.com/README.md

 ## To Do

-- Complete skills section w/ icons and color
+- Add colored borders to skills
 - Footer w/ all links and socials
 - Add logos to 'stack' page
 - Connect running page to Strava